 And finally...
 Keep an open mind

 Ultimately you decided to visit Japan because you think it's awesome to be in a completely different country, with a different culture than what you are used to.
-I was always fascinated by the Japanese and their traditions but never I would have thought that Japan will become my favorite country in the world.
+I was always fascinated by the Japanese and their traditions but never I would have thought that Japan will become my favourite country in the world.
 Ask me about Japan and I will probably start rambling for hours about how much I loved this and that.
 I really can't wait to go back to Japan and learn even more about the Land of The Rising Sun.
 I urge you to allow your mind to break free from any stereotypes and soak in your environment.
 Eat various dishes, speak to as many Japanese as you can, visit weird places, go to remote temples, make wishes at different shrines.
 Just keep an open mind and say yes to everything Japanese.
 I can assure you that despite some initial cultural shock you will fall in love with the most awesome country on the planet.